Have you ever dreamed about hiking the Pacific Crest Trail from Mexico to Canada?

 The Oregon PCT section is fairly short and, at the same time, it’s the easiest section of the trail.

-Then you will have to cross the Columbia River into Washington via the Bridge of the Gods.
+Then you will have to cross the Columbia River into Washington via the Bridge of the Gods, named so after a Native American legend.

 The Washington section of the PCT is home to the North Cascades.

 This part of the trail begins on the Columbia River, near the Bridge of the Gods.
 You will rise from the Columbia River Gorge into the Indian Heavenly Desert.
-Next, you’ll overcome Mount Adams (12,276 feet).
+Next, you’ll traverse Mount Adams (12,276 feet.)

 The Pacific Crest National Scenic Trail crosses Goat Rocks Wilderness and Packwood Glacier.
 After passing Chinook Pass, you will see Mount Rainier (14,410 feet).